pinot-contrib/pinot-docs/basics/indexing/dictionary-index.md

 It is important to note that these parameters are configured for all columns on the table.
-When this optimization is enabled, columns explicitly marked as dictionary will actually be encoded as raw
+When this optimization is enabled, columns explicitly marked as dictionary will actually be encoded as raw if all of the following criteria are true:
-if:
 - They are not multi-valued.
 - And their column type is fixed size (like int, long, double, timestamp, etc).
-- And their ratio between the forward index size encoded as raw and the forward index size encoded as dictionary is lower than `noDictionarySizeRatioThreshold`.
+- The ratio between the forward index size encoded as raw and the forward index size encoded as dictionary is lower than `noDictionarySizeRatioThreshold`.

 If `optimizeDictionary` is false and `optimizeDictionaryForMetrics` is true, only columns declared as metric will be affected.
 If `optimizeDictionary` is true, all columns will be affected.